 Skeletal maturity occurs at the age of approximately 14 to 17 for females and 18 to 22 for males when the bones and spine are no longer malleable.
 If started young enough and depending upon maturity and magnitude of curvature, scoliosis bracing treatment can reduce the curve and Cobb angle and significantly reduce the requirement for surgery in later life.

-Visible improvements in posture and rib hump after just 4 weeks of wearing the Gensingen Brace by Dr Weiss®.
+Visible improvements in posture and rib hump after just 4 weeks of wearing the Cheneau-Gensingen brace.
 Mild cases of scoliosis may self-correct as a child grows.
-However, it is important that any existing curvature is monitored closely to check progression particularly during periods of rapid growth during puberty.
+However, it is important that any existing curvature is monitored closely to check progression, particularly during periods of rapid growth during puberty.

-For more serious cases (Cobb angles in excess of 25) we recommend non-surgical treatment with our bespoke version of the Cheneau brace, the LOC Scoliosis Brace.
+For more serious cases (Cobb angles in excess of 25 degrees) we recommend non-surgical treatment with our bespoke version of the Cheneau brace, the LOC Scoliosis Brace.

-The above patient was diagnosed with adolescent idiopathic scoliosis at the age of 14-years-old during a rapid growth phase.
-She had a thoracic curve of 35 degrees and was referred by a specialist for a spinal brace to manage this conservatively.
-After 6 weeks of wearing a bespoke Gensingen Brace by Dr Weiss® her curve in-brace had reduced to 12 degrees (see x-rays & photos).
+The patient pictured was diagnosed with adolescent idiopathic scoliosis at the age of 14 during a rapid growth phase.
+She had a thoracic curve of 35 degrees and was referred by a specialist for a spinal brace to manage her condition conservatively.
+After 6 weeks of wearing a bespoke Cheneau-Gensingen brace her curve in-brace had reduced to 12 degrees.